 I don’t bake a lot of cakes.
 Not because I don’t like cake but because I LIKE cake.
 A lot.
 If left at home alone with a cake, there’s no telling what I might do.
-In fact I just ate a piece of this cake and it’s only 11:00 am.
+In fact I just ate a piece of this cake and it’s only 11:00 am as I write this.

 This is what you end up with.

 If you butter the bottom of the pan, it helps the paper stay in place.
 Then butter the paper and the sides of the pan.
 Add a spoonful of cocoa powder and shake it around, banging the edges until the entire pan is coated.
 You could use flour but this would result in your nice chocolate cake having a white floury coating.
-It’s not the end of the world but it just looks better.
-And if you don’t have parchment paper, butter and cocoa powder will be fine.
+It’s not the end of the world but it just looks better if you use cocoa powder.
+And if you don’t have parchment paper, just butter and cocoa powder will be fine.

 Make a generous amount of chocolate butter cream icing.
 Mr. H says I never use enough icing.
 I’m one of those people who always chooses the piece of cake with the least amount of icing.
 I like it, but I like the cake part better.
 If you like lots of icing, make a double recipe but I think it would be too much.
 You can add more cocoa powder if you like but the cake is very dark so I like the contrast of a lighter icing.